holibhai/simple-calculator/README.md

 # simple-calculator
 description
 this is an simple calcultor
+this is an first commit